All Episodes

 alex jones

-When Trump stood up with these tariff deals, he was not attacking people, he was retaliating to the attack.
+When Trump stood up with these tariff steals, he wasn't attacking people.

-Mexico is run by the narcoterrorist states, Venezuela, other countries.
+Mexico is run by the narco-terrorist states.

-It's run by the cartels on record, and Trump's given them seven months to stop the activities and shut down the cartels and they haven't.
+And Trump's given them seven months to stop the activities and shut down the cartels, and they haven't.

-So translation, Trump has declared war on the cartels.
+So, translation, Trump has declared war on the cartels.

-He warned them all and now they haven't taken action.
+He warned them all, and now they haven't taken action.

 And so now Trump is getting ready to go after them.